vega/vega/packages/vega-view/README.md

 # vega-view

-View component and transforms for Vega visualizations.
+View component for Vega visualizations.
 A **View** instantiates an underlying dataflow graph and provides a component for rendering and interacting with a visualization.
 When initialized with a container DOM element, the View adds a Canvas or SVG-based visualization to a web page.
 Alternatively, a View can be used either client-side or server-side to export static SVG or PNG (Canvas) images.

 ## View API Reference